kadavilrahul/chrome_remote_desktop_and_xrdp/README.md

 1. Open Linux terminal
 2. Login with user root and password for root
 3. Clone this repository to your server
-4. Go to the repository folder cd chrome_remote_desktop_ubuntu
+4. Go to the repository folder with command "cd chrome_remote_desktop_ubuntu"
-5.Edit file install_chrome_remote_desktop.sh
-sudo nano install_chrome_remote_desktop.sh
+5. Edit file with command "sudo nano install_chrome_remote_desktop.sh"
-6.Edit lines 23, 24 to enter your username and password.
+6. Edit lines 23, 24 to enter your username and password.
+NEW_USER="-----------" USER_PASSWORD="-------------"
-NEW_USER="-----------"
-USER_PASSWORD="-------------"
-7. Run the shell script with below command bash install_chrome_remote_desktop.sh
+7. Run the shell script with command "bash install_chrome_remote_desktop.sh"
 8. Logout of root
-9. Login with the new username and password created in step 5.
+9. Login with the new username and password created in step 6
-19. Install Chrome remote desktop extension on your browser
+10. Install Chrome remote desktop extension on your browser
 11. Go to "Setup via SSH" > Set up another computer > begin > next > authorize > Debian Linux > Copy the command
 12. Paste the command copied from chrome remote desktop and paste on the linux terminal and enter to run.
 13. Enter pin